 top of page

 We're interested in the ecological sensitivity of species and communities to environmental change and degradation.
-Largely we focus on ecological conservatism and floristic quality, a bioassessment approach used especially for North American prairies and wetlands.
-Increasingly we work with species traits and climate sensitivity.
+Largely we focus on land cover disturbance and floristic quality, a bioassessment approach used especially for North American prairies and wetlands.
+We have also started exploring freshwater biodiversity resilience to climate change.

 Insect Conservation